The domain

 les parcelles du domaine Boxlersur plan

-transmission from a life
+transmission from life to life

 The village was known as Morswilre from 1148, a name appearing in a papal bull.
 Later, in the 16th century, the town was renamed Niedermorschwihr in order to distinguish it from Obermorschwihr which is near Eguisheim.